kl3mta3/XilftenBot/README.md

 # **XilftenBot**

 XilftenBot is a Discord bot used to allow the ability to communicate with Sonarr and Radarr API for the purpose of adding shows and movies.

+No need For Ombi, Overseer.
+No external web servers to configure or extra software to Install.

 It was created with the intent to allow users of a discord server to have the ability to add media, without having to provide them access to Sonarr or Radarr, which can be risky.
 At it's core the goal is to allow easy access for adding media, while avoiding risk or damage to the Databases by uneducated users.

 **XilftenBot _CAN NOT Delete, Edit, or Move_ any existing media.
 Adding other Fuctions not included can dangerous and Not Intended or Recommended.
 Do at your own risk.**